yaronday/file_tree_display/README.md

 ftd.file_tree_display()
 ```

-#### Error Handling

-The module raises well-defined exceptions for common issues:

-- `NotADirectoryError` when the path is not a directory
-- `PermissionError` for unreadable directories or write-protected files
-- `OSError` for general I/O or write failures

 ## FTD CLI — File Tree Display

 The **FTD CLI** (`ftd`) is a lightweight, configurable command-line tool for displaying or exporting a formatted file tree of a given directory.